fferlito/Raytracer/README.md

   contains various meshed saved as *.obj* files.
 Shapes are defined with triangular patches.

 *GenerateDNA*:
   Contains the code written in C used to generate the JSON file of the DNA double helix shown above.
-Read the related *README* file to get insights.
+Read the related *README* file to see how to run it.

+*GenerateMolecule*:
+  Contains the code written in C used to generate the JSON file of a single molecule of H2O.
+There the is also a code to generate only the objects to add to an already existing scene.
+Read the related *README* file to run the codes.

 Compiling the Raytracer
 ---------------------------